calculix/CalculiX-Examples/Contact/Valve/README.md

 # Engine Valve
-Tested with CGX/CCX 2.12
+Tested with CGX 2.13 / CCX 2.12

 + Axisymmetric model of a valve with valve seat
 + Linear elastic material
-+ Penalty contact with friction
++ Penalty contact with friction (surface to surface)
 + Path plot of contact pressure and slip
 + Pressure load